 Yes!
 For many students, ideas about their careers, academic and personal interests, strengths, and values are interrelated.
 Learning about one of these areas can help clarify or refine a student’s understanding of another.
 Learning about the connections between majors, skills and interests, and careers can help students understand the different paths of the college experience.

-Alverno College alums have access to career counselling for two years after graduation, including job search coaching, resume and cover letter review, interview preparation, grad school planning, and interpretation of vocational instruments.
+Alverno College alums have access to career counseling for two years after graduation, including job search coaching, resume and cover letter review, interview preparation, grad school planning, and interpretation of vocational instruments.
 To schedule an appointment, please call (414) 382-6010 or visit our career education page.
 In addition, Alverno hosts alum networking breakfasts, job search workshops, and career fairs, all of which provide continuing opportunities for our graduates to build their professional networks and skills.
 To learn more, visit alumnae.alverno.edu.

 Helpful FAFSA filing hints: